January 4, 2018

 Legendary Graphic Design Firm Chermayeff & Geismar & Haviv Is Releasing a 60-Year Monograph

-The New York firm, founded in 1957 and still in operation, has produced many iconic graphic identities for museums, corporations, and government agencies.
+The New York firm, founded in 1957 and still in operation, has produced many iconic logos for corporate America.

 As with many forms of design, graphic identities are ubiquitous and invisible.
 Despite the important role they play—specifically, lending a single visual signature to a sprawling corporate entity—it usually takes a book like Identity: Chermayeff & Geismar & Haviv to remind us how those identities are made (and who makes them).